TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/CreatingManagingContent.rst

          .. container:: card-body

-            With the Form Framework, creating and customizing forms is easy.
             The Form Framework allows non-technical as well technical users to create and extend complex web forms directly from TYPO3's backend.